What is a "CAPTCHA"?

 Yes, application can scan any portion of a web application that makes use of CAPTCHAs with the exception of the content or endpoints screened behind the CAPTCHA - typically CAPTCHAs are used to screen only certain very specific process flows or functionality, so AppCheck remains able to scan the vast majority of the web application.

 What other options exist to scan those areas of an application that are screened by CAPTCHAs?

-It may be possible in some implementations to bypass CAPTCHA forms (by design) by submitting a pre-shared key or other mechanism built into the CAPTCHA handling code for the specific purpose of whitelisting trusted automated sources.
+It may be possible in some implementations to bypass CAPTCHA forms (by design) by submitting a pre-shared key or other mechanism built into the CAPTCHA handling code for the specific purpose of allow-lists of trusted automated sources.
 Some implementations will allow the use of a pre-set cookie value for this purpose, for example - when shared with a trusted party such as AppCheck, the cookie can be submitted by the AppCheck scanner in requests, allowing it to bypass the CAPTCHA form.
 However this is very rare and is not typically the case so is likely to be unavailable in any given implementation.

 Another option that might be available to customers is to use AppCheck to scan a pre-production (e.g. test or staging) instance of your application rather than the "live" site - since this pre-production instance is not publicly exposed, it can safely have the CAPTCHA functionality disabled.
 However, this may not be possible in your given environment.